 Several planes must have arrived at the Charles de Gaul Airport in Paris at the exact same time as ours.
 What a madhouse it was!
 It took an hour to wind our way along the snaking lineup to the border police to show them our passports.
 We laughed because the read-out on the electronic sign never showed the wait time to be more than nine minutes.
 They lied!
 Then to get to the train station at the other end of the airport, we were among a crowd pushing through an even bigger crowd of Arabs, obviously very rich and dressed in their finest whites.
 With a few colourfully dressed Africans and fully-shrouded Muslims in the mix, it was quite an unusual cultural scene.

 After 14 hours flying time, we spent another 12 hours on three trains and a bus to get to St. Jean Pierre de Port.
 The train from the Charles de Gaul Airport in Paris was awfully crowded at first but thinned out by the time we reached Bordeaux.
 The trains move along very fast and are so quiet and smooth that it was hard to know we had left the station.
-The route we took by train was through countryside that was surprisingly flat and not too interesting.
+The route we took by train was through countryside that was not too interesting.
 At least I got some much needed napping done.
 It wasn’t until after Bayonne that the scenery became more interesting with hills, farmland, sheep, horses, and little villages.

 We met our first pilgrim while we were waiting to board the train at the airport in Paris.
 Catherine comes from Quebec and will be walking her first Camino.
 We kept running into her on the trains and in St. Jean and each time we parted we wished each other a “Buen Camino” as we probably won’t keep up to her pace.
 She is on her way to Hunto today so is already more than one day ahead of us.
 The train that would take us from Bayonne to Cambo Les Bains was filled to the brim with pilgrims.
 What a happy, excited, chattering bunch of people they all were, and they came from all age brackets.